Data migration

 An org merge tends to be a period of deep reflection and reevaluation of how you’ll leverage Salesforce to support the business’s growth going forward.

-Because org merges are so involved, companies usually only perform them for four reasons: During a corporate acquisition, to reduce technical debt, to eliminate silos between teams, and to manage costs.
+Because org merges are so complex, companies usually only perform them for four reasons:

 A corporate acquisition is the most common reason for performing an org merge.
 When one company acquires another and they both use Salesforce as their CRM, they need to integrate their systems to fully integrate the company.